uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 Key value pair with request two digit hex bytes separated by comma.
 No wildcards or empty lines are allowed.

 Sample with BMW-FAST (OBD or ENET interface) telegrams:
-The request and the response is the full frame including ECU address and checksum.
+The request and the response is the full frame including ECU address and checksum (XOR over all bytes).
 ```ini
 [REQUEST]
 key1=83,01,F1,19,02,0C